EzrhyalXiao/matlab_workshop/README.md

 🌟 **Welcome to the MATLAB Workshop Repository!** 🌟

-This repository is dedicated to our journey through the world of MATLAB, a powerful tool for numerical computation, visualization, and programming.
-Whether you're a seasoned engineer, a mathematician, or a student just starting out, this collection of MATLAB codes is designed to be a resource for learning and inspiration.
+This repository is dedicated to my journey through the world of MATLAB with my friend @sAlieZk.

 ## 📚 About the Course